sjbylo/lab-ocp4/workshop/content/exercises/30-fork-the-repo.md

-Is this lab you will fetch the source code that will be used for the rest of the labs.
+Is this exercise you will fetch the source code that will be used for the rest of the exercises.

 You will make a copy (fork) of the source code repository in GitHub and then build and deploy it to OpenShift.
 The application we will use is a simple voting application which collects answers to a simple question from users and displays the collected results.